The washer will not spin or tumble; F06 is displayed, sometimes with a loud click followed by silence.

 - Inspect wiring: Check the motor connector and harness for loose plugs, burnt pins, or damaged insulation.
 Reseat the connector firmly.

 - Check belt (if equipped): Ensure the drive belt is intact, properly tensioned, and not slipping.
-Replace if frayed or stretched.
+Replace it if frayed or stretched.

 - Test motor windings: Disconnect the motor and measure resistance across the motor terminals according to the service manual.
 Look for open or shorted windings.